 9. Breathing difficulty: Difficulty in breathing can be due to two reasons.
 Firstly, extra fluid in the body may build up in the lungs which would cause difficulty in breathing.
 Secondly, a decrease in the oxygen-carrying red blood cells can leave body oxygen-starved causing shortage of breath.

-10. Ammonia Breath: A buildup of wastes in the blood (called uremia) can cause bad breath.
+10. Ammonia Breath: A build-up of wastes in the blood (called uraemia) can cause bad breath.

 (add a star here and put in a box) In case you have any of the symptoms it is advisable to take any one of the following tests to be on the safer side:

 · The blood tests